Angela Stanton-King

-Angela Stanton-King (born February 19, 1977) is an American author, television personality, convicted felon, and right wing speaker based in Atlanta, Georgia.
+Angela Stanton-King (born February 19, 1977) is an American author, television personality and conservative speaker based in Atlanta, Georgia.
 She spent two years in prison for conspiracy and was later pardoned by President Donald Trump a decade after serving her sentence.
-She was the Republican candidate for Georgia's 5th congressional district in the 2020 election, losing to Democrat Nikema Williams after receiving 14.9% of the vote.

-She has been described as a conspiracy theorist for her support of QAnon, which espouses a number of far-right conspiracy theories.
+She subsequently became a media personality and was a main cast member on the third season of the BET docuseries From the Bottom Up.
+She was the Republican candidate for Georgia's 5th congressional district in the 2020 election, losing to Democratic candidate Nikema Williams.
+Stanton-King has shown support for QAnon, which espouses a number of far-right conspiracy theories.

 Early life

 Stanton-King was born in Cheverly, Maryland, and grew up in Buffalo, New York.
-As a child, she also lived in Greensboro, North Carolina,before moving to Atlanta, Georgia as a young adult.
+As a child, she also lived in Greensboro, North Carolina, before moving to Atlanta, Georgia as a young adult.

-After serving her prison sentence, she met Alveda King, niece of Martin Luther King Jr., while seeking assistance.
+Stanton-King is the goddaughter of Alveda King, niece of Martin Luther King Jr.

 Conviction and presidential pardon

 In 2004, Stanton-King was convicted on federal conspiracy charges for her role in a car theft ring and served two years in prison.
 She gave birth to a daughter while serving her sentence.
 Stanton-King was pardoned by President Donald Trump in February 2020.

 After her release from prison, Stanton-King became an author (at first under the name Angela Stanton) and a reality show star.
 She wrote and edited a number of independently published autobiographical books, one of which led to a legal dispute with The Real Housewives of Atlanta star Phaedra Parks suing her for $30 million.
-She has also appeared on the BET television program From the Bottom Up.
+She was also a main cast member on the third season of the BET television program From the Bottom Up.